 J-Link Commander can be started with different command line options for test and automation purposes.
 In the following, the command line options which are available for J-Link Commander are explained.
+All command line options are case insensitive.

-Command Explanation -CommanderScript Passes a CommandFile to J-Link -CommandFile Passes a CommandFile to J-Link -Device Pre-selects the device J-Link Commander shall connect to -ExitOnError Commander exits after error. -If Pre-selects the target interface -IP Selects IP as host interface -JLinkScriptFile Passes a JLinkScriptFile to J-Link -SelectEmuBySN Connects to a J-Link with a specific S/N over USB -SettingsFile Passes a SettingsFile to J-Link -Speed Starts J-Link Commander with a given initial speed
+Command Explanation -AutoConnect Automatically start the target connect sequence -CommanderScript Passes a CommandFile to J-Link -CommandFile Passes a CommandFile to J-Link -Device Pre-selects the device J-Link Commander shall connect to -ExitOnError Commander exits after error. -If Pre-selects the target interface -IP Selects IP as host interface -JLinkScriptFile Passes a JLinkScriptFile to J-Link -JTAGConf Sets IRPre and DRPre -RTTTelnetPort Sets the RTT Telnetport -SelectEmuBySN Connects to a J-Link with a specific S/N over USB -SettingsFile Passes a SettingsFile to J-Link -Speed Starts J-Link Commander with a given initial speed